Eddievin/BACKUP-2022-09-06-eslint-plugin/docs/interfaces/rules_utils.Context.md

 ▸ `Readonly` **missingDocComment**(`mixed`): `boolean`

-Checks if signature or symbol is missing doc comment.
+Checks that signature or symbol is missing doc comment.

 #### Parameters